ato/metactl/README.md

 Configuration
 -------------

-For each application Metactl has three layers of configuration.
+Metactl has four layers of configuration that are merged together for each instance.

 ### Application defaults